ashn-dot-dev/sunder/README.md

 ## Using Sunder Without Installing
-Executing the following commands will create an environment sufficient for Sunder devlopment and experimentation without requiring the Sunder toolchain to be installed.
+Executing the following commands will create an environment sufficient for Sunder development and experimentation without requiring the Sunder toolchain to be installed.

 ```sh
 $ cd /your/path/to/sunder